ThinkVR/oculus-emotionz/README.md

 Muse/Unity SDK Demo
 ========

-This is a demo to visualize emotions in Oculus based on brainwaves from the Muse headbands.
+This is a demo to visualize mental state in Oculus based on EEG waves from Muse headband.

-created at HackTech
+created at HackTech 2016.